PassiveModding/sentimental/readme.md

 - [Cloud Resource Manager API](https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com)
 - [Identity and Access Management (IAM) API](https://console.cloud.google.com/apis/library/iam.googleapis.com)

-Enable Datastore mode for App Engine in the [Data store Settings](https://console.cloud.google.com/datastore/welcome)
+Enable Datastore mode for Firestore/App Engine in the [Data store Settings](https://console.cloud.google.com/datastore/welcome)

 ### CI/CD Setup
 The CI/CD pipeline is configured using Github Actions.
 The workflow is triggered on every push to the `main` branch.
-The workflow consists actions for terraform management and cloud function deployment.
+The workflow is designed to deploy the required infrastructure and functions to GCP using terraform.

 #### Terraform
-To set up the necessary Google Cloud resources, follow these steps:
+Follow the outlined steps for the creation and management of required Google Cloud resources:

 1. Create a bucket in your GCP project for backend purposes.
 This will be used to store the terraform state.
 Update the `main.tf` and fill in the bucket name in the `terraform` block.

 2. Create a service account and obtain the JSON key file.
 Ensure that the service account has the required roles for creating and managing the resources you need.
-- Note: The service account must
+- Note: For this deployment, the service account is using the following permissions:
+    Editor
+    Cloud Functions Admin - required for deploying the functions Pub/Sub Admin - required for creating the Pub/Sub topic and subscription Security Admin - required for creating service accounts for the functions Service Account Token Creator - required for impersonating the service account when running terraform locally

 In your github repository, create a secret named `TFSTATE_SA_KEY` and paste the contents of the JSON key file.
 Additionally create variables for `PROJECT_ID` and `REGION` and fill in the values.